contrun/ckb-lua/docs/dylib.md

 To facilitate the development of contracts on ckb platform, we recently ported Lua, a scripting language famous for its simplicity and ease of use, to the ckb-vm.
 Ckb developers can now both run the standalone Lua interpreter in the ckb platform and embed Lua code into their main ckb contracts.
 This greatly lower the barrier to entry for ckb contracts development.

-[dylib.c](https://github.com/XuJiandong/ckb-lua/blob/70bc3e7bff3521a600612e52b9a2aee56c3efca2/examples/dylib.c) a sample program that evaluates lua code with ckb-lua shared library.
+[dylib.c](https://github.com/nervosnetwork/ckb-lua-vm/blob/70bc3e7bff3521a600612e52b9a2aee56c3efca2/examples/dylib.c) a sample program that evaluates lua code with ckb-lua-vm shared library.
 We showcase how to load and unpack script args by a few lines of Lua code, i.e.

 ```lua
 local _code_hash, _hash_type, args, err = ckb.load_and_unpack_script()